Audience: You are expected to have successfully

 elsepart).
 When the test is true, the sub-expressions are evaluated in sequence, and the last one gives the result of the when expression.

-operator is the
+cond operator is the

 multi-conditional expression, with conditional clauses.
 Each